Autodesk/maya-usd/docs/CONTRIBUTING.md

 - Use RAII wherever it makes sense.
 - Prefer the use of lambdas and STL algorithms.
 - Prefer the use constexpr wherever possible.

+## Documentation

+Always precede public classes and functions with a Doxygen-style comment.
+Include a brief description every time.

+Doxygen commands and tags are prefixed with a backslash.

+Always and a short description to each header file after the license.

+Use three slashes `///` for C++ doxygen comments.
+After member documentation is done with `///<`.